Atuoha/RestauLav/README.md

 A Restaurant Featuring Demo App -User | Admin

 Built with Laravel 7.25.
 Practised an idea of using a single login page to authenticate both Admins and Users and have them redirected to specific dashboards.
 That implies that loginController and registerController's  $redirectTo property has no actually value but it determined by the account's role using a little function written on the User Model.
 And the redirect function on authenticate.php which is in Middleware has been modified to suit the condition.
-Laravel Socialite using Github Login Interface as implementation tool was was as a means to authenticate users which directly redirects them to the user dashboard.
+Laravel Socialite using Github Login Interface as implementation tool was used as a means to authenticate users also which directly redirects them to the user dashboard for it assigns a role_id of 2 to them.
-Made Use of packages like UniSharp FileManager, htmlCollective, disqus, sluggable, srmklive/PayPal, Socialite(Using Github Login Interface),  dropzone and ...
+Made Use of packages like UniSharp FileManager, htmlCollective, disqus(You can use laravelista/comments to replace this), sluggable, srmklive/PayPal, Socialite(Using Github Login Interface),  dropzone and ...